plrg-bristol/ATiPL/docs/problemClasses.md

 **WHO:** Alex and Tom will be running the problem classes and marking your work.

 **HOW:** You will have the opportunity to get the answers to questions marked by an asterisk (*) marked by a TA.
-Please submit your answers via email by **5pm on the TBC preceding the problem class.**
+Please submit your answers via email by **5pm on the Wed preceding the problem class.**
 Your email should:
 1. Be sent to _both_ TAs, Sam and Cristina.
 This is just to allow us to fairly share the marking workload between the TAs (and have the fail-safe of the lecturers in case one or both of the TAs are ill).
 Our emails are:
   * Sam - samantha.frohlich@bristol.ac.uk